MarckoAbhi/Chat-mern/README.md

   npm install

 # Environment Variable

-## in backend directory create a .env file and write this code to there
+## In backend directory create a .env file and write this code to there

 PORT=4002